Pavement Licences

 Supporting documents

-• A scale plan of the area (showing the location of all items to be placed in the licensed area)
+• a scale plan of the area (showing the location of all items to be placed in the licensed area);

-• A location plan (showing both the area to be licensed and the premises relating to the application outlined in RED).
+• a location plan (showing both the area to be licensed and the premises relating to the application outlined in RED;)

 Pavement Licence Policy and standard conditions

 This document can be downloaded from this web page and you should read it completely before making an application as this will help the process run more smoothly.
-It will also help you to understand the responsibilities placed on you if a licence is granted and the standard conditions that will be attached.
+It will also help you to understand the responsibilities placed on you if a licence is granted and the standard and National conditions that will be attached.

 Government Guidance